Codecademy/docs/content/go/concepts/conditionals/conditionals.md

 ## The `if...else if...else` Statements

 One of the statements that's thought of most often in connection with conditional statements is the `if` statement.
-In it's most basic form, the `if` statement evaluates if a condition is `true`, and if so, executes its associated code block.
-The addition of `else if` allows additional conditions to be tested if the prior ones are `false`, each associted with its own block of code to execute if its condition is `true`.
+In its most basic form, the `if` statement evaluates if a condition is `true`, and if so, executes its associated code block.
+The addition of `else if` allows additional conditions to be tested if the prior ones are `false`, each is associated with its own block of code to execute if its condition is `true`.
 The `else` statement provides a final block of code to execute if all prior `if` and `else if` conditions are `false`.

 ### Syntax